 8. Take a Trip to Silver Mountain Resort

 Forty minutes east of Coeur d'Alene, Silver Mountain Resort is a family-friendly getaway featuring skiing, mountain biking, and year-round retreats into nature.
-Over 70 named ski routes define much of the winter fun at Silver Mountain, and other cold-weather attractions include winter festivals, day camps, and North America's longest gondola.
+Over 70 named ski routes define much of the winter fun at Silver Mountain.
+Other cold-weather attractions include winter festivals, day camps, and North America's longest gondola.

 Tee times are recommended at the adjacent Galena Ridge Golf Course, and the indoor Silver Rapids Waterpark at the resort appeals to young swimmers throughout the year.